AnAnonymousParty/SlideShow/README.md

 cookies), as well as an option for allowing or disallowing video files.

-To run the server, execute the StartServer.bat script, connect the client to: server IP:3000
+To run the server, execute the StartServer.bat script.

+Connect the client to: server_IP:3000

+The port number (3000 by default) may be changed via bin/www.